 - Insurance costs may be permanent: Although mortgage insurance is cancelable in some cases, many HUD borrowers will pay MIP fees for the entirety of their loan term.

 - Lower loan limits: HUD loans have lower loan limits than other loan options.
-In most parts of the country, the maximum loan amount is $331,760 on a single-family house.
-Conventional loan limits are $510,400 in most counties, while VA loans come with no limit at all.
+In most parts of the country, the maximum loan amount is $356,362 on a single-family house for 2021.
+Conventional loan limits are $548,250 in most counties, while VA loans come with the same limits as conventional loans currently.

 Alternatives to HUD Loans

 HUD loans aren’t the only type of mortgage loan out there.
 You might be eligible for a conventional loan, USDA loan, jumbo loan, or VA loan.
 USDA and VA loans are also loans offered through government programs.

-If you are are interested in an FHA loan, take these steps:
+If you are interested in an FHA loan, take these steps: